SKT799/LoRA-FineTuning-Llama-3.1-8B/README.md

 | DPO | pairs built from the SFT gold | `chosen` is faithful, `rejected` is corrupted (swap / drop / noun) |
 | NLI head | `WICE` · `nli_fever` · `ANLI` · `VitaminC` | calibrates the entailment judge used downstream |

-Two datasets got cut on purpose: ALCE and ExpertQA.
-Their gold answers carry no inline `[n]` at all — so training on them would quietly teach the model to *stop* citing, which is the opposite of the point.

 ---